Faculty & Conference Details

 CME Topics

-PAIN MANAGEMENT AND LIFESTYLE APPROACHES TO BEST PRACTICES IN MEDICINE
+PAIN MANAGEMENT AND LIFESTYLE APPROACH TO BEST PRACTICES IN MEDICINE

 CME AWAY® by Sea Courses is pleased to invite you to a 15 Night Cruise CME from Hong Kong to Singapore from March 24 to April 8, 2026.
-Dr. Julia Alleyne and Dr. Lydia Hatcher have developed an interactive educational program that will be of interest to family physicians, specialists, and allied health professionals.
+Dr. Lydia Hatcher and Dr. Wing Lim have developed an interactive educational program that will be of interest to family physicians, specialists, and allied health professionals.

 Dr. Lydia Hatcher has practiced for over 40 years and is semiretired with a focused consulting practice in chronic pain and psychotherapy.
 She is an Associate Clinical Professor of Family Medicine both at McMaster University and Memorial University of Newfoundland.
 She is President of the Canadian Academy of Pain Management.
 Dr. Hatcher received the Canadian Psychiatric Association’s annual Mental Health Awareness Award and a fellowship from the College of Family Physicians of Canada.
 She lectures both nationally and internationally in many areas of, pain management, mental health and communication skills.
 As well, Dr Hatcher sits on several national advisory panels for the management of chronic pain.
 For this CME, her topics will include Mood Disorders, Sleep Disorders, Non-pharmacological Approaches to Chronic Pain, Opioids and how to Avoid Lawsuits.